-If you’ve seen “Steel Magnolias” then you’ve seen an authentic Southern themed wedding.
-In that late 1980s movie, they served up armadillo red velvet cake and wore Pepto Bismol bridesmaids dresses, but you don’t have to actually go that far to have the perfect Southern themed wedding.
-We have the best ways to make your Southern wedding memorable, as sweet as sweet tea and fun for everyone.
+If you’ve seen “Steel Magnolias,” then you’ve seen an authentic Southern-themed wedding.
+In that late 1980s movie, they served up an armadillo-shaped red velvet cake and wore Pepto Bismol-colored bridesmaids dresses, but you don’t have to actually go that far to have the perfect Southern-themed wedding.
+We have the best ways to make your Southern wedding memorable, as sweet as sweet tea, and fun for everyone.

 Beautiful, big oak trees will be amazing for photos.
 The best thing about these places is you don’t have to do a lot of decorating.
 The history tells its own story and creates the perfect backdrop for a Southern wedding.
 You can only imagine characters from “Gone With The Wind” walking down the cascading steps in their fluffy, long gowns.

 One of the things that stands out in the South is the food.
 Most people think of cozy, comfort food that just makes them smile.
-You don’t have to pile their plates with chicken fried steak and gravy, but you can have fun with the food.
+You don’t have to pile their plates with chicken-fried steak and gravy, but you can have fun with the food.
 Biscuits are a staple in the South, so you can always pair a fluffy biscuit with a side of barbecue and potato salad.
 Southerners loved anything fried, so having activity stations with things like fried okra and fried zucchini dipped in ranch is a great addition.
-Sides like mac n’ cheese and cheesy grits go perfectly with fried chicken or a juicy steak.
+Side dishes such as mac n’ cheese and cheesy grits go perfectly with fried chicken or a juicy steak.
 You can do the meal buffet style or go for bigger portions on a plate.

 You can have cake for dessert, but a Southern staple of peach cobbler or apple pie is also a perfect complement.
-You also just must have some sweet tea or lemonade for guests to drink.
+You also must have some sweet tea or lemonade for guests to drink.
 It’s okay to go a little wild and have fun with the food.
-A Southern theme doesn’t mean you have to make the food just as formal as most weddings.
+A Southern theme means you don’t have to make the food as formal as most weddings.

 Most people think Southern weddings are filled with mason jars and burlap.
 You don’t have to go this route if it isn’t your style, as there are other types of Southern decorations.
 You can go with a more formal feel.
 Candles and large floral displays can help create this effect.
 Use antiques or your great grandmother’s china for a more formal feel.
 Place beautiful flowers in antique silver pitchers.
 If you want to go with a more rustic look, sunflowers and other bright flowers are your best friends.